Ashur-D/Ashur-D/README.md

 # 🦇 Ashur Dawod

 I enjoy exploring diffrent types of tools, improving my workflow, and tweaking the look and speed of my system.
-Ill be trying to make more project here on github as I learn, I wish to get better at github as its been one of my favourite platofrms recently and I love trying out other peoples projects.
+Ill be trying to make more project here on github as I learn, I wish to get better at github as its been one of my favourite platforms recently and I love trying out other peoples projects.
 I also made a windows guide that features a ton of programs I use on windows that I would recommend checking out.

 </div>